Is an program that describes the Swedish WWII fighter FFVS J22. Downloads are HERE.

 To build in steel and wood was no novelty.
 Then often with a body of steel and wings in wood.
 The J22 however used an all steel structure, covered with wooden-panels.
 The patented method to assemble these panels, gave some flexibiltity to the joints, easier and faster to work with.
 The joints where also covered by glued strips of fabric.
 The wing was welded in a water-cooled robust jig.
-The undercarriage was rotated and then folded into the main body.
+The undercarriage was rotated and then folded into the fuselage.
 This gave a stronger wing, but a narrower track.
 Control surfaces was made of a steel frame covered by fabric.
 Twin Wasp of 1065 hp (original or copied) was the power plant.
 This also on J9 (P-35), which was about 100 km/h slower.
 Twice the air resistance.

 The J22 project was fully activated February 1941, maiden flight followed in September 1942, delivery to the airforce started October 1943.

 Length: 7.8 m.
 Span: 10 m.

 Ceiling (stated by maker): 9300 m.

 Armament: 2/13.2 mm canons.
 2/7.9 mm machine guns.

 The here depicted aircraft was unique.
 It started its life as an J22-1 (serialnumber 22143).
 It was later used as an prototype for J22-2.
 The number was then changed to 22221.
 Then for some time serving as Red B, at the F10 Wing (Ängelholm).